Gérard MOUROU

 cubic meters of long-lasting hazardous waste.

-of radioactive, toxic waste no one quite knows what to do with.
-As
+tons of radioactive, toxic waste no one quite knows what to do

-a result, it's tucked away as safely as possible in underground
+with.
+As a result, it's tucked away as safely as possible in

-storage areas where it's meant to remain a long, long time: The
+underground storage areas where it's meant to remain a long,

-their development of Chirped Pulse Amplification (CPA) at the
+for their development of Chirped Pulse Amplification (CPA) at

 "passion for extreme light."

-a tremendous amount of power.
-Mourou's and Strickland's goal was
+pack a tremendous amount of power.
+Mourou's and Strickland's

-to develop a means of making highly accurate cuts useful in
+goal was to develop a means of making highly accurate cuts

 It turns out CPA has another benefit, too, that's just as